PTEN c.493_496del, p.Gly165Ter

 PM4 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PM4 is: "Moderate Strength: Protein length changes due to in-frame deletions/insertions."
-The evidence for this variant shows: the variant is a frameshift/nonsense, not an in-frame change.
+According to VCEP guidelines, the rule for PM4 is: "Moderate Strength: Protein length changes due to in-frame deletions/insertions in a non-repeat region or stop-loss variants."
+The evidence for this variant shows: it is a nonsense (truncating) variant, not an in-frame indel or stop-loss.
 Therefore, this criterion is not applied.

 PM5